 Tracy Wood says

 I love shortbread Jane, but don’t make it that often and have never made it in its traditional shape.
-Yours looks fantastic, but don’t try to find a substitute for butter. ( This said while I greedily eat toast with lots of butter and homemade jam.)
+Yours looks fantastic.
+Will try it with cardamom next time (:

 xxTracy